Biclustering with Alternating K-Means: Applications

 The sample misclassification rates are reported in Table \ref{tab:bc}.
-Noticeably, all three other biclustering methods have the same sample misclassification rate of 0.3462, which is around ten times larger than the sample misclassification rate of 0.0385, achieved by our algorithm with all three different values of $\lambda$.
+Noticeably, all four other biclustering methods have the same sample misclassification rate of 0.3462, which is around nine times larger than the sample misclassification rate of 0.0385, achieved by our algorithm with all three different values of $\lambda$.
 Compared to KM which ignores the interaction between samples and genes, our algorithm successfully leverages information about the interaction to significantly improve sample clustering performance.
-In contrast, PL and SBC fail to perform better than KM at clustering samples on this data set.
+In contrast, PL, SBC, and HSC all fail to perform better than KM at clustering samples on this data set.